cloudknit-io/cloudknit/docs/settings/secrets.md

 If you want to pass a secret to a component (for example a terraform module) you can create a secret using settings page and then reference it in the environment YAML.

-Similar to AWS secrets we have 3 scopes here as well `company`, `team`, `environment`.
+Similar to AWS secrets, there are 3 scopes to which these secrets can be added, `company`, `team`, `environment`.
+By default, zlifecycle tries to find secrets at environment level, then at team level and lastly at company level.

 To add a secret, go to the appropriate scope and click on the Add button.

 ![environment-secrets](../assets/images/environment-secrets.png "environment-secrets")